konsumer/ipfs-blip/README.md

 # ipfs-blip

-An IPFS platform for something like twitter.
+An IPFS-based platform for something like twitter.

 ## setup